tspspi/mini-apigw/README.md

 endpoints.
 In addition it uses local API keys.
 Those API keys are used to select the application from ```apps.json``` configuration file.

+For more details about the rational and application there is a [blog post](https://www.tspi.at/2025/10/25/miniapigw.html)

 ## Installation

 From PyPI (recommended):